Walking on mountains

 USER TASK FLOW / INFORMATION ARCHITECTURE

-I synthesized user insights from journey mapping into more concrete screen design through information architecture and task flow visualization.
+I brought user insights from journey mapping into more concrete screen design through information architecture and task flow visualization.
 This served for organizing important components such as screen transitions, directions, and interactive moments.

 Grade 4 Student Flow